benrietti/Quantium-Virtual-Internship---Retail-Strategy-and-Analytics/README.md

 Commercial thinking

-Tasks were completed with Jupyter Notebook with code written in Python Version 3.7 and with the following packages: pandas, numpy, sklearn, matplotlib, datetime, scipy, mlxtend
+Tasks were completed with Jupyter Notebook with code written in Python.

+The following packages were used: pandas, numpy, sklearn, matplotlib, datetime, scipy, mlxtend

 Task 1 - Data preparation and customer analytics